nuxtlabs/remark-mdc/README.md

 ::
 ```

+> **Escape Character Behavior:** In MDC, the escape character (backslash `\`) can be used to escape special characters within attribute values.
+However, this behavior only applies to bound attributes.
+For example, in a bound attribute like `:list="[\"item 1\"]"`, the escape character will allow you to include quotes within the value.
+In contrast, for non-bound attributes such as `class="my-class"`, the escape character will not have any effect, and the value will be rendered as is.
+Therefore, it's important to use binding when you need to include special characters in attribute values.

 ### `---` Yaml Props

 The YAML method uses the `---` identifier to declare one prop per line, which can be useful for readability.